niw/ramen/recipes/chicken-shoyu-ramen.md

 1. For now, using [POPLA International Tori gara soup paste](https://www.popla.com/new-products/torigara-stock-paste).

-> NOTE: This step will be replaced with a chicken process in a future version.
+> NOTE: This step will be replaced with a ral chicken process in a future version.

 ## Flavored egg